Anarchist Foundations Overview:

 "Anarcho"-Capitalism, Radical Propertarianism

-Anarcho-capitalism has no legitimate place in anarchist discourse and is as absurd as saying "socialist capitalism."
+Anarcho-capitalism has no legitimate place in anarchist discourse and is as contradictory as calling something "socialist capitalism."
 It’s universally dismissed by all other anarchist currents and is categorically excluded from actual anarchist spaces and rightly so.
 In reality this recent phenomena is a radical form of "right-libertarianism" and so it’s a complete contradiction of anarchism’s core principles.
 Anarchists seek to dismantle oppressive systems, defy unjust hierarchies, and build a society based on mutual aid, autonomy, and freedom from coercive authority.
-Anarcho-capitalism, on the other hand, shamelessly embraces the very capitalist hierarchies that anarchism opposes.Murray Bookchin accurately denounced this movement, and categorized them as what they are, “Propertarians,” since it describes their obsession with property rights at the expense of human autonomy.
-While these propertarians claim to reject the state, they willfully ignore the inevitable hierarchical structures within capitalism especially this unbrideld version, concentrations of wealth, corporate power, and entrenched inequality would be inevitable.
+Anarcho-capitalism, on the other hand, shamelessly embraces the very capitalist hierarchies that anarchism opposes.
+Even the first person to identify as an anarchist, Pierre-Joseph Proudhon, also considered himself a socialist and was staunchly opposed to private property.
+In his seminal work "What Is Property?", he famously declared, "Property is theft."Murray Bookchin accurately denounced this movement, and categorized them as what they are, “Propertarians,” since it describes their obsession with property rights at the expense of human autonomy.
+While these propertarians claim to reject the state, they willfully ignore the inevitable hierarchical structures within capitalism especially this unbridled version, concentrations of wealth, corporate power, and entrenched inequality would be inevitable.
 They call it “voluntary exchanges,” yet overlook the fundamental coercion embedded in a capitalist framework, one that inevitably produces dystopian realities of extreme wealth disparity and unchecked corporate dominance.
-In such a world, corporations and private entities would function as de facto governments, imposing their will on workers and communities, leaving individuals dependent on them for survival.
+In such a world, corporations and private entities would function as de facto states, imposing their will on workers and communities, leaving individuals dependent on them for survival.
 The so-called “voluntary” choice between selling one’s labor or facing destitution is no choice at all, it’s a thinly veiled form of economic enslavement.Anarcho-capitalism is a grotesque mutilation of anarchist ideals, a reactionary attempt to co-opt leftist language in service of preserving the status quo.
 To call these propertarians “anarchists” is as absurd as calling the Nazis “socialists” simply because they had socialist in their name.

-The Anarchist Definition of the State
+Anarchist Analysis of the State

-The state is a top down hierarchical institution that inherently perpetuates minority class rule, which maintains its power both by a monopoly of violence and through the transmission and reproduction of statist power relationships throughout society, Kropotkin, for example, writes that the state “not only includes the existence of a power situated above society, but also of a territorial concentration and a concentration of many functions in the life of societies in the hands of a few...
+The state is a centralized top down hierarchical institution that inherently perpetuates minority class rule, which maintains its power both by a monopoly of violence and through the transmission and reproduction of statist power relationships throughout society, Kropotkin, for example, writes that the state “not only includes the existence of a power situated above society, but also of a territorial concentration and a concentration of many functions in the life of societies in the hands of a few...
 A whole mechanism of legislation and of policing is developed to subject some classes to the domination of other classes.”
 The state is therefore “the perfect example of a hierarchical institution, developed over centuries to subject all individuals and all of their possible groupings to the central will.
 The State is necessarily hierarchical & authoritarian - or it ceases to be the State.”

 Understanding the Libertarian Socialist Opposition to Centralization for Revolutionary Change